www.gbsfi.com

 www.foundationforpn.org

-The Foundation for Peripheral Neuropathy is a private foundation committed to fostering collaboration among today’s most gifted neuroscientists and physicians who are dedicated to neuropathy research and treatment to develop new and effective therapies that can reverse, reduce and on day find a cure for Peripheral Neuropathy.
-It is our ultimate goal to utilize every means and opportunities to dramatically improve the lives of those living with this debilitating disease.
+The Foundation for Peripheral Neuropathy is a public charity foundation committed to fostering collaboration among today’s most gifted and dedicated neuroscientists and physicians.
+These specialists from around the country will help us maintain a comprehensive view of the field and determine the research areas that hold the most promise in neuropathy research and treatment to develop new and effective therapies that can reverse, reduce and one day eliminate Peripheral Neuropathy.
+It is our ultimate goal to utilize every means and opportunity to dramatically improve the lives of those living with this painful and debilitating disorder.

 www.ninds.nih.gov